shubhamsinghbundela/Leetcode/README.md

 </br>

 This repo contains all of my personal LeetCode solutions.
-The coding solutions provided within this repo are entirely provided by me, [Shubham Sigdar](https://leetcode.com/shubhamsigdar/).
+The coding solutions provided within this repo are entirely provided by me, [Shubham Kumar Singh](https://leetcode.com/shubhamsigdar/).

 _All solutions were made with the sole intent of solving the corresponding LeetCode challenge.
 Solutions may not be as efficient as possible._